cognitedata/cognite-python-docs/README.md

 Overview
 --------
-Here you can find documentation and examples for all python packages needed for interacting with the Cognite Data Platform.
+Here you can find documentation and examples for anything Python related on top of Cognite Data Fusion.

 - [Python Documentation](https://cognite-docs.readthedocs-hosted.com/en/latest/)